AccuWeather Network: Programming

 AccuWeather Network provides national, regional, and local weather forecasts as well as specialty forecasts, meteorological analysis, severe weather information and weather-related feature segments.
 They are presented by on-camera personalities and meteorologists employed by AccuWeather to provide forecasts for the company's website and the now-defunct Local AccuWeather Channel broadcast service.

-AccuWeather Network also displays weather information on a "L"-shaped ticker placed at the lower and left-sides of the TV screen, which is visible at all times.
-The left top two-thirds of the ticker cycles between current weather conditions (including sky condition, actual and RealFeel (or apparent) temperatures, wind speed/direction and ultraviolet indexes), two-hour MinuteCasts and a loop of Doppler radar imagery over the course of one hour, while the bottom one-third of that area displays a rundown of upcoming forecast locations.
+AccuWeather Network also displays weather information on a L-shaped ticker placed at the lower and left-sides of the TV screen, which is visible at all times.
+The left top two-thirds of the ticker cycles between current weather conditions (including sky condition, actual and RealFeel (or apparent) temperatures, wind speed/direction and ultraviolet indexes), two-hour MinuteCasts and a loop of Doppler weather radar imagery over the course of one hour, while the bottom one-third of that area displays a rundown of upcoming forecast locations.
 The bottom of the ticker displays six-hour, two-day and five-day forecasts (showing the forecasted sky conditions and temperatures) for the city being referred to in the screen's left side.
-On the national feed, the bottom of the ticker displays MinuteCast & 24-hour forecasts for five major state capital cities in six individual regions (Southeast, Northwest, Southwest, North Central, South Central & Northeast), while the L-bar displays Doppler radar imagery in UTC timezone and current conditions for those cities.
+On the national feed, the bottom of the ticker displays MinuteCast & 24-hour forecasts for five major state capital cities in six individual regions (Southeast, Northwest, Southwest, North Central, South Central & Northeast), while the L-bar displays Doppler weather radar imagery in UTC timezone and current conditions for those cities.